-With the holidays coming up, people will often spend some time giving back.
-One of the most popular ways to do this is by visiting a homeless shelter.
-Once being homeless myself, this time of the year brings back memories of my personal experience in the shelter.
+With the holidays coming up, people will often spend some time giving back; one of the most popular ways to do this is by volunteering at a homeless shelter.
+This time of the year brings back memories of my experience in a shelter…not working there, but living there.

 When I first arrived at the shelter at the age of 18, I began to fall into a depression.
 The cold and dark November days represented how I felt — alone and without a home.
-The shelter was just a house, filled with strangers from different walks of life who were there through a common experience of abandonment.
+The shelter was just a house, filled with strangers who were there through a common experience of abandonment.

 During the week of Thanksgiving, many people came to the shelter, either to give food or spend time with us.
 I was ashamed to be there, afraid that I was going to see someone I knew.
 Families brought their kids with them to show them the “other side” of society.
 I felt like I was on display for people to feel good about themselves.

 However, there was a family I met who showed me true care.
 On Thanksgiving, they brought food for us to eat, but they also stayed and talked with us.
 They joined the table where we shared our memories, and they shared their own.
 They became a part of our little family.
 At that moment I realized that a family is those who take the time to share a meal or grab a coffee.
-The meal or coffee isn’t the important thing.
-The important thing is sharing time with them, letting each other into one another’s life, getting to know what makes them special.
+The important thing is not the meal or coffee; it’s the time: letting each other into one another’s life, getting to know what makes them special.

 During this holiday season, be intentional with your service to others.
 Remember family isn’t always blood.
 Family can be made of people that commit to who you are and the story you tell.
 They can be people from any walk of life.
 All it takes is a willingness to get to know them and a humbled heart.